 Well-equipped laboratories, a large participant base, a collegial and supportive atmosphere, and the opportunity to train with more than one faculty member afford our graduate students outstanding research opportunities.

-In our doctoral program, students will: (1) master social psychological theory and research methodology to become skilled in the development and dissemination of research; (2) achieve a basic grounding in this field and to develop an ability to think critically about the body of knowledge in their specialty; and (3) learn to reason theoretically and develop research projects that help them understand social phenomena in the everyday world.
+In our doctoral program, students will: (1) master social psychological theory and research methodology to become skilled in the development and dissemination of research; (2) achieve a basic grounding in this field and develop an ability to think critically about the body of knowledge in their specialty; and (3) learn to reason theoretically and develop research projects that help them understand social phenomena in the everyday world.

 Our graduates have an excellent record of job placement in academic and industry positions.
 Our goal is to help students tailor their education to fit their own interests and professional goals through the selection of appropriate elective courses, research projects and applied experiences.